pcfreak30/skyd/doc/sips/SIP-TBD-payment-routing.md

 In order to route a payment to a certain endpoint one must first find a route to that endpoint.
 This is done through a routing algorithm and is a topic that has been well studied for decades.
-Please note though that we are not dealing with a shortest path problem here but rather a distributed one, which brings a couple of difficulties with it.
+Please note though that we are dealing with a distributed shortest path which brings a couple of difficulties with it.

 That said, the current state of the art distributed routing algorithms like VOUTE, SilentWhispers or SpeedyMurmurs all solve problems the Sia network does not have.
-This is why at least in the MVP the routing algorithm of choice will probably be a form of distributed bellman ford.
+This is why at least in the MVP the routing algorithm of choice will probably be a form of distributed Bellman Ford.

-When talking about routing algorithms with edges of a certain capacity term 'flow' comes to mind.
+When talking about routing algorithms with edges of a certain capacity the term 'flow' comes to mind.
 There are algorithms that are designed to route packets through such a network ensuring that the route along which you send it has enough capacity.
 Ford-Fulkerson is an example of an algorithm that optimizes for